nodeset-org/hyperdrive-stakewise/README.md

 ## Dependencies

-Each node corresponds to a single vault and should have its own isolated environment, which must have docker and docker compose already installed.
+Each node corresponds to a single vault and should have its own isolated environment, which must have [docker and docker compose](https://docs.docker.com/engine/install/) already installed.
 We recommend a fresh and updated Debian installation.
-For Debian, you can install these dependencies with the following commands:

-`sudo apt-get update`

-`sudo apt-get install -y docker docker-compose`

 This project also assumes you have a systemd-based environment to support automatically restarting the container services on boot and a graceful shutdown process.
 If you use another init system, you must provide your own automation using `nodeset start` for and `nodeset shutdown` for a graceful boot and shutdown.